 As an existing CAST Application Intelligence Platform (AIP) user, here are a few things that you will find exciting about AIP 8.3.3:

-1. Application Analytics Dashboard (AAD) is Re-Named Health Dashboard
+1. Application Analytics Dashboard (AAD) is Re-Named CAST Management Dashboard

 We are moving away from long names and acronyms.
-We’ve decided to call our main dashboard exactly what it is: Health Dashboard.
+We’ve decided to call our main dashboard exactly what it is: CAST Management Dashboard.

-2. Health Dashboard Now Contains Tiles and REST API for Action Items
+2. CAST Management Dashboard Now Contains Tiles and REST API for Action Items

-To help managers track the work that’s being assigned and completed without digging into the Engineering Dashboard, the Health Dashboard will now provide the number of action items outstanding and completed.
+To help managers track the work that’s being assigned and completed without digging into the CAST Engineering Dashboard, the CAST Management Dashboard will now provide the number of action items outstanding and completed.
 Further, users will also be able to see the number of exclusions made.
 The data behind these new tiles will also be accessible via REST API.

 3. Engineering Dashboard Now Supports Exclusions

-4. Engineering Dashboard Now Allows Searching for Violations and Objects
+4. CAST Engineering Dashboard Now Allows Searching for Violations and Objects

 In the object view, users will be able to search for objects by name.
 Most users will also notice a marked improvement in the results return speed.